afnanenayet/Enayet-Shell/docs/README.md

 # Building the shell

-I built this on MacOS 10.12.
-I have not tested this with any other platform.
+I built this on MacOS 10.12 and on Linux (Ubuntu Precise via Travis CI).
+It has not been tested on any other platform.

 To modify or build this shell:

     git clone https://github.com/afnanenayet/Enayet-Shell.git